WinstonSmith-1984/pc_guardian/README.md

 ## 🚀 Key Features

 * **Passive Sniffer Engine**: Utilizes `PyShark` (TShark) to perform live packet capture across any system interface.
-* **Lateral Movement Detection**: Automatically flags internal connections (192.168.x.x) to identify potential pivoting or unauthorized internal scans.
+* **Lateral Movement Detection**: Automatically flags internal connections (e.g., `192.168.x.x`) to identify potential pivoting or unauthorized internal scans.
 * **Protocol Intelligence Engine**: Specifically monitors for protocols used in "Living off the Land" attacks, such as **NBNS**, **LLMNR**, and **ARP**.
-* **Visual Telemetry**: Real-time breakdown of network traffic types and dynamic RAG (Red-Amber-Green) security status alerts.
+* **Visual Telemetry**: Real-time breakdown of network traffic types and dynamic **RAG (Red-Amber-Green)** security status alerts.

+---

+## ⚖️ Legal Disclaimer

+> [!IMPORTANT]
+> **LOTL-LAN is intended for authorized security auditing, network troubleshooting, and educational purposes only.**
+>
+> Intercepting network traffic may be illegal in your jurisdiction without explicit permission from the network owner.
+By using this software, you agree that you are responsible for your own actions.
+The developer (Derek) assumes no liability and is not responsible for any misuse or damage caused by this program. **Always ensure you have written consent before monitoring traffic on any network you do not own.**

 ---